JSON Formatter: How to Beautify, Validate, and Minify JSON

 If your JSON looks correct but still fails, check for invisible characters.
 Copying from PDFs, Slack, or rich-text editors often introduces zero-width spaces or curly (“smart”) quotes that silently break parsing.
 Paste into the formatter above to detect them.

-When to Beautify vs Minify
+When Should You Beautify vs Minify JSON?

 | Beautify (Pretty Print) | Minify (Compact) | |